TMJ – TMD

 Your temporomandibular joints (TMJ) connect your lower jawbone to your skull.
-These joints get a lot of use throughout the day as you speak, chew, swallow, and yawn.
+These joints get much use throughout the day as you speak, chew, swallow, and yawn.
 TMJ refers to a group of conditions that cause pain and dysfunction in the jaw joint area and the muscles that control the jaw area.
-Typically, pain in this area for most people really doesn’t signal a serious problem, and is usually only occasional and temporary.
-However, for those who develop long-term symptoms, the pain can be intense and doesn’t go away without treatment.
+Typically, pain in this area doesn’t signal a serious problem and is usually only occasional and temporary.
+However, the pain can be intense for those who develop long-term symptoms and doesn’t go away without treatment.

 Should you notice any of these symptoms, let your doctor know.
 Your dentist can help indicate the presence of TMJ-TMD and create an effective treatment just for you.

 There are a few simple steps you can take at home or work to prevent TMJ – TMD from becoming more severe or to prevent it from occurring:

 - Relax your face — remember the rule: “Lips together, teeth apart”

 - Avoid constant gum chewing